If you require support or are experiencing an issue that cannot be resolved from the documentation, please submit a ticket.

 The domain name that you choose during sign up will stay with you through all of your current and future build projects.
-This is why we recommend choosing a general and enduring name, such as a variation of your name.
+We recommend choosing a general and enduring name, such as a variation of your name.

 If you need to use a different name without purchasing a custom domain name, you can clone your existing site into a subdomain or subdirectory that better fits your current project's needs.